inspircd/docs/docs/3/configuration/_path.md

 ### `<path>`

-The `<path>` tag defines the location of the modules directory.
+The `<path>` tag defines the location of the config, data, log, and module directories.
 This tag can only be defined once.

 Name      | Type | Default Value | Description
 --------- | ---- | ------------- | -----------